nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

      */
     getPageId(pageUrl: string): Promise<string | undefined>;
     /**
-     * Get the content for given pageId.
+     * Get the content for the given pageId.
      * It also calculates if the correct theme and all necessary page enhancements for the requested page
      * are already loaded.
-Otherwise fullPageLoadRequired is going to be true and no content returned.
+Otherwise, fullPageLoadRequired is going to be true and no content returned.
      */
     getPageContent(pageId: string): Promise<MashroomPortalPageContent>;
 }